-Dandelion is pleased to have a select group of student therapists from the doctoral program at the University of Denver who provide therapy and testing services under Dr. Peters' supervision.
+Dandelion Psychology, LLC is pleased to have a select group of student therapists from the doctoral program at the University of Denver who provide therapy and testing services under Dr. Peters' supervision.
+Our current students are Carissa Borchardt, Breanne Kline, Laura Lathrop, Michael Fioriani, and Katia Goga.
 Students are carefully selected from a pool of applicants each year based on their experience prior to graduate school, their level of training, and the alignment of their values with the philosophy at Dandelion.
-Our current student therapists include: Stevie Griglak, Hayden Blank, Annie Richardson, Lauren Gross, Sakshi Kapur, and Cory Marchi.

 At Dandelion Psychology, we believe that humans are innately resilient.
 We all engage in behaviors that help us adapt to the "soil" or situation in which we are planted.
-Like the dandelion, we grow and influence others.
+Like the dandelion, we grow and impact others around us.
 Experiences with other people shape how we think, feel, and behave.
 How we respond to our experiences depends on our hardware (brain functioning, genetic make up),our current mood, the social context, and our thoughts and expectations.
 Humans continue to be shaped by experience throughout the lifespan– we never stop changing and growing!
 We rely primarily on cognitive-behavioral therapy techniques to facilitate change and we utilize components of attachment theory, family systems, interpersonal therapy, energy psychology (EFT), and solution-focused approaches when appropriate or requested.
 Our goal is to provide support, education, and practical feedback to help clients cope and change as they desire.
 With compassion and understanding, we work with each individual and/or family to help them build on their strengths and attain new skills to reduce stress and improve functioning.